AmitShmuel/WeatherLibrary/README.md

 ### Weather Library For Developers

-Welcome, this library was developed in order to help C# developers easily retrieve weather data from difference place around the world.
+Welcome, this library was developed in order to help C# developers easily retrieve weather data from different places around the world.

 The project was developed in the Programming Languages course instructed by [Mr. Haim Michael](http://lifemichael.com/moodle/)